alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Background

 **Fit-PH** is a dataset derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
 The trial's primary aim was to assess dose-response effects and clinical efficacy of two medications: **riociguat** and **selexipag**, in addition to standard care.
-As part of the study, participants were also implanted with cardiovascular monitoring devices to enabke continuous remote capture of physiological signals.
+As part of the study, participants were also implanted with cardiovascular monitoring devices to enable continuous remote capture of physiological signals.

 The dataset was collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
-Remote monitoring detects early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.
+The aim of remote monitoring is to detect early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.

 The patient cohort comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to receive varying doses of riociguat or selexipag.
 Trial design shows that patients were monitored over a 27 week period during which they were required to attend 4 hospital visits.
 Monitoring of physiological, functional and psychological wellbeing were achieved by patients undergoing clinical assessments at clinic, or through self-reporting questionaires.
 Additional data were also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.